Should you be hiding money before divorce? Or, what about spending or transferring money before divorce?

 - If the money was taken and used to pay the mortgage, it might be considered dissipation, or it might not.

-The facts of each case are different, and no hard line rule applies.
+The facts of each case are different, and no hard-line rule applies.

 Financial Records and Money Used for “Marital Purpose”

 When you are undergoing a divorce, all of your financial records will be scrutinized.
 It’s important that you are able to document and account for all expenditures.
 If you take cash out of your account and have no records demonstrating what it was spent on, your spouse may allege that you have dissipated those monies.
 If you can demonstrate that the money was used for a legitimate marital purpose, then it is not dissipation.
-Poor record keeping can lead to a claim of dissipation.
+Poor record-keeping can lead to a claim of dissipation.

 Making Decisions About Money Before Divorce

-To make your case run smoother, I would recommend that you do not remove monies from your accounts.
+To make your case run smoother, I would recommend that you do not remove funds from your bank accounts.
 It only scares your spouse and makes them believe that you are going to spend it.
 That leads to unwarranted court attention and a waste of everyone’s time.
 Instead, speak to your spouse about dividing the money and placing it in separate accounts.
 That way, both of you feel comfortable that the money won’t be spent by the other, and each of you has a heads up about the withdrawal.
 Communication about the money can save a lot of unnecessary hours in court.

 If you are wondering about large money decisions when involved in or contemplating divorce, it is recommended that you speak with an experienced attorney as soon as possible.
 Contact us today so our divorce attorneys can provide the legal guidance you need about divorce and divorce-related financial issues like spending or hiding money before divorce.